OpenBankProject/TEuro/README.md

 * The number of TEuros will be variable and will match Euros reserves.
 The quantity will start small.
 * The value of a TEuro will be pegged to the Euro

-# Status

-The codebase is work in progress.
-We don't yet have any code for stable issuing or proof of reserve.

 # Code